 - An online business located in Nebraska is selling taxable products to Nebraska residents

-- Total annual sales of tangible personal property to Nebraska residents is $100,000 or more; or
+- Making total annual sales of tangible personal property to Nebraska residents of $100,000 or more; or

-- Having 200 or more separate transactions with Nebraska residents annually.
+- Shipping 200 or more separate transactions to Nebraska residents annually.

 What products and services are taxable in Nebraska?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Nebraska.
+There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of Nebraska.
 Common examples include: